jeremysalwen/smbc-tictactoe-cfr/README.md

 - Directly solving the full game to 5 with CFR by explicitly adding the player scores to the game state would work, but it would result in a much larger set of game states.
 It would also require more careful handling of "chance" nodes in the game tree, since if we naively expanded each possible of assignments of goals after each round, it would blow up the number of game states to an unmanageable level (probably monte carlo CFR would be necessary).
 - I am not sure how to bound the overall exploitability of the agent based on the exploitability of the subgames.
 It seems likely there is some way to do it in the literature that I haven't found.
 - I attempted to use regularization to find a strategy that could be rounded to an analytical solution, but was unable to do so, thus disqualifying me from the 4 trillion nanacoin reward specified in the SMBC votey.
-- The included solution was solved to an exploitability of < 0.000001 per subgame, and took me several days of computation.
+- The included solution was solved to an exploitability of < 0.0001 per subgame, and took me a weekend of computation.
+The total exploitability is 0.00058, i.e. with perfect play you will beat the bot 51.11% of the time as player 2, and the bot would only beat you 51.08% of the time as player 2.
+- This code is not as optimized as it could be, if you want to solve the game to lower exploitability, it would likely be worth your time to improve the performance.
+- Don't judge my ugly code.
 - Notice me Zach Weinersmith!

 ### References